 Research conducted by SAP Fieldglass, in collaboration with Oxford Economics, found that only half of executives consider themselves well informed about the labor rates charged for their contingent workforce.
 Only 40-47% of executives consider themselves highly informed about compliance, contingent workers’ responsibilities, tenure, quality of work, headcount, and access to facilities.

 Not all vendor management solutions in the marketplace are created equal.
-Every business needs to look for the features and value propositions of a best-in-class VMS.
+Every business needs to look for the features and value propositions of a robust VMS.

 Here are the six most important qualities of top vendor management systems: